11.2 Attitude

 Anita Hedlund

-Professionalism incorporates not only specialized knowledge and skills, but also the attitude with which the person approaches their work and the people they interact with.
-How you dress, carrying yourself with confidence, and most importantly how you communicate all reflect on you as a professional.
-Wearing clean, unwrinkled clothing that is smoke and odor free, and is appropriate for the work being performed all contribute to a professional appearance.
+Professionalism not only includes specialized knowledge and skills but also encompasses the attitude with which a person approaches their work and personal interactions.
+How you dress, carrying yourself with confidence, and most importantly, how you communicate, all reflect on you as a professional.
+Wearing clean, unwrinkled clothing that is free from smoke and odors, and is appropriate for the work being performed, contributes to a professional appearance.

-The idea of one’s attitude about work also applies to having a “can-do”, problem solving approach when it comes to handling change and challenges in the workplace.
-No job is perfect, and when dealing with people and their fears, anxieties and other emotions, things don’t always go smoothly.
-Healthcare organizations have many regulations they must follow as well as laws.
-Sometimes work policies may seem inefficient or to not make sense.
-It is human nature to discuss our complaints with others.
+Having a positive attitude about work also applies to having a “can-do” mindset and problem-solving approach, particularly when handling change and challenges in the workplace.
+No job is perfect, and when dealing with people and their fears, anxieties, and emotions, things don’t always go smoothly.
+Healthcare organizations have many regulations to follow, as well as laws, and sometimes policies may seem inefficient or unclear.
+It’s natural to discuss complaints, but the professional approach is to seek to understand the motivations behind certain behaviors or policies, investigate their reasons, and consider ways to improve the situation.

-Open mindedness to learning from others and understanding the reasons or rationale why one thing is prioritized over another is very important.
-Typically the education program a healthcare worker participates in provides a foundation, but things like time management and prioritization are best learned in real life, on the job.
-Appreciate the knowledge that people with more experience have to share with you.
+Being open-minded to learning from others and understanding the reasoning behind prioritizing certain tasks is crucial.
+While the education program you undertake as a healthcare worker provides a solid foundation, skills such as time management and prioritization are best learned on the job.
+Appreciate the knowledge that more experienced colleagues can share with you.

 Attributions